davy7125/polyphone/docs/en/tutorials/using-custom-releases-in-an-instrument.rst

 If you have 2 samples, the first one containing the beginning and the sustained phase of the sound and the second one containing the release, you only need to make sure that the release begins with a very short blank (a couple of points) being close to 0.
 A short inaudible loop will thus be made with this portion.

-Tune and loop the first sample as explained :ref:`here <how to prepare a sample>`.
+Tune and loop the first sample as explained in the tutorial “:ref:`how to prepare a sample`”.

 Loop the second sample on a very short part at the beginning, for example from the point 1 to the point 2 or 3.
 Specify the same root key and correction than the first sample.